shampp/dqr_cab/README.md

-# Relevance-Diversity Trade-off in Query Recommendation Using Contextual Adversarial Bandits #
+# Bandit based Relevance-Diversity Trade-off in Query Recommendation #

 > This repository contains code for the CIKM short paper